 Many psychologists use this approach almost exclusively.

 Helena includes CBT techniques selectively.
-People clearly benefit from recognising the connection between their emotions, thoughts and behaviour, and learning
+People clearly benefit from recognising the connection between their emotions, thoughts and behaviour.
+Learning better

 communication skills, assertiveness skills or stress reduction techniques can be really useful.